acts-project/actsvg/README.md

 An SVG based C++17 plotting library for ACTS detectors, surfaces and relations.

 This library has itself no dependency, simply for unittesting it relies on `googletest`.
+For the applications and examples, additionally `Boost` is used.

+## Core module

+This module has the entire definition and plotting functionality.

+## Meta module

+This module acts as a translation layer between the caller libraries (etc. `ACTS`, `detray`) and core library.
+It allows to create `proto` objects for detectors that can then be used for plotting using the `Core` library.

 ## Sample SVGs that can be produced